This page contains:

-Our Common Vulnerability Scoring System Version 3 (CVSSv3) Calculator is heavily inspired by the one provided by FIRST.
+Dradis now supports CVSSv3, CVSSv3.1, and CVSSv4.
+Our Common Vulnerability Scoring System Calculator is heavily inspired by FIRST.

-The Dradis CVSSv3 score calculator is included as a tab when browsing individual Issues.
+The Dradis CVSS score calculator is included as a tab when browsing individual Issues.
 Click on the tab to access the calculator and edit its values.
-You can select v3.0 or v3.1 of the CVSSv3 Calculator with the toggle in the top right.
+You can select v3.0, v3.1, or v4.0 of the CVSS Calculator with the toggle in the top right.

 Select the correct values for: